Waavi/translation/readme.md

         \Waavi\Translation\Middleware\TranslationMiddleware::class,
     ]

-Or to apply it selectively through the 'localize' route middleware, which is already registered when installing the package.
+Or to apply it selectively through the **'localize'** route middleware, which is already registered when installing the package through the ServiceProvider.

-You will also need to add the following to your config/app.php aliases:
+It is recommended you add the following alias to your config/app.php aliases:

 	'aliases'         => [
+		/* ... */
 		'UriLocalizer'	=> Waavi\Translation\Facades\UriLocalizer::class,
     ];

-For every route where you apply the localization middleware, you must prepend the current locale, for example:
+Every localized route must be prefixed with the current locale:

+	// If the middleware is globally applied:
+	Route::group(['prefix' => \UriLocalizer::localeFromRequest()], function(){
+		/* Your routes here */
+	});

+	// For selectively chosen routes:
 	Route::group(['prefix' => \UriLocalizer::localeFromRequest(), 'middleware' => 'localize')], function () {
-	    /* ... */
+	    /* Your routes here */
 	});